On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Practical Antenna Designs

 \subsubsection{Array Performance}

 The reflection coefficients of the four central antennas in Array~2, Array~3, and Array~4 are shown in Figure~\ref{Sparameter_inarray}.
 Around the target frequency of 3.5\,GHz, all configurations achieve acceptable matching, but the 3-D layouts (Arrays~3 and~4) provide more stable and deeper notches than the dense 2-D array.
 Furthermore, the embedded radiation efficiency of the center-row antennas in the four configurations is shown in Figure~\ref{effic_beamforming}(a).
 The planar half-wavelength array achieves an efficiency of approximately 0.8.
 Reducing the horizontal spacing to $0.3\lambda$ results in stronger mutual coupling, which drops the efficiency to around 0.6.
 By elevating part of the antennas by one wavelength, the upper-layer antennas exhibit significantly improved efficiency, while the increased inter-element distance also reduces coupling for the lower-layer antennas, resulting in a slight efficiency gain.
+The alternating high/low efficiency values observed for the 3-D arrays arise from the dual-layer staggered geometry, where the center row consists of antennas from the upper and lower layers arranged in alternating positions.
 Overall, the average efficiency approaches that of the planar half-wavelength array.

 The beamforming characteristics of the four considered arrays are illustrated in Figure~\ref{effic_beamforming}(b), with the beam steered toward the target direction of $\theta = 60^\circ, \phi = 0^\circ$.
 For the planar half-wavelength array, the 3-dB beamwidth of the main lobe is approximately $26.4^\circ$, which slightly broadens to $27.6^\circ$ in the planar $0.3\lambda$ array owing to the stronger mutual coupling effects.
 By contrast, the 3-D Case~1 and Case~2 arrays produce significantly narrower beams, with 3-dB beamwidths of $18.2^\circ$ and $20.9^\circ$, respectively, thereby enhancing the effective spatial degrees of freedom and improving the achievable channel capacity.
 In addition, the radiation pattern comparison shows that Case~1 exhibits relatively higher sidelobes, while Case~2 concentrates more energy within the main lobe.
 This result agrees well with the preceding theoretical analysis, where Case~2 demonstrates a slightly higher channel capacity than Case~1.